AGQ-CDT/group-blog/content/posts/Maths-whoisshe.md

 Mathematical objects don't have fixed meanings.
 When I describe a manifold, for example, I'm not just conveying information, I'm performing interpretive acts that were learned through my training in particular mathematical communities.
-This hermeneutical argument skims the surface of the ongoing research of Irida Altman on ‘Textuality and mathematics’.
+This hermeneutical argument skims the surface of the ongoing research of Irida Altman on ‘Textuality and mathematics’\[5].
 First I might write a symbolic presentation using charts, then draw a 3-dimensional blob projected onto a chalkboard.
 Eventually, I would move on to precise verbal analogies of holes in higher dimensions, and locality principles.
 I might throw in the statement that manifolds are the ‘right’ model for spacetime.